State Vocational Rehabilitation Agencies

-The Council of State Administrators of Vocational Rehabilitation (CSAVR) is composed of the chief administrators of all public VR agencies serving states, the territories, and DC.
+The Council of State Administrators of Vocational Rehabilitation (CSAVR) is a professional organization composed of the chief administrators of all public VR agencies serving states, the territories, and DC.
 As stated on their website,

 These agencies constitute the state partners in the State-Federal program provided under the Rehabilitation Act of 1973, as amended…

 Another good VR resource is the website for the National Council for State Administrators for the Blind (NCSAB).
 Many State VR Directors are members of both councils, CSAVR and NCSAB.
 The CSAVR and NCSAB websites are great resources for a variety of relevant VR information.